djbob0/Data-Science-Minor/README.md

 At first it was thought, that we’re going to use an RNN as an unsupervised training method, but we decided to use a CNN instead.
 That is because of the data structure we’re working with.
 Since there is, for every bone in every patient, an X Y and Z Euler-Angle, we can put these three values in one RGB pixel.
 Eventhough it isn’t necessary for a Nural Network to have an input like this, we thought it would be a nice way of preprocessing the data, without loosing any of the information.
 In order to achieve something like this, the rotation first need to be normalized and the mapped on a scale from 0 to 1.
 ## This is a visual representation of the inputdata for the CNN
 ![NN_input](2.Learning_on_Machine_Learning/2.3.2_NN/NN_input_data.png)
-*Every column is a bones combined X,Y,Z, where 8 bones (8 columns) are one exercise of one patient.
+*Every column is a bones combined `X`,`Y`,`Z`, where 8 bones (8 columns) are one exercise of one patient.
 The rows are the length(frames) of one exercise.
 Given the fact that one patient did 5 exercises over a resampled length of 40 frames: this picture is (8*5)px x 40px.

 As it is already described in the picture above, the “width” of the inputdata are the eight bones of the upper body, for 5 different exercises performed by one patient.
 Therefore one picture is one iteration of all the exercises one Patient has done( AB1, AF1,RF1,AH1…) the arrays shape is (40,100,(3)) Where 40 is 8 bones * 5 exercises and the 100 is the resampled framecount(length of exercise) the third(3) dimension is represented in the picture by the colour at the given pixel.
 These tensors then get stored in one bigger Tensor, which then gets fed to the CNN.